curvegrid/go-ethereum-wiki/Building-Ethereum(Go).md

-_**Note:** There are several bugs that may prevent Mist from running correctly within VirtualBox in certain scenarios.
+_**Note:** There are some upstream bugs that may prevent Mist from running correctly within VirtualBox in certain scenarios.
 See https://www.virtualbox.org/ticket/12746 and https://bugreports.qt.io/browse/QTBUG-43110_

 ## Building for Windows